bigchaindb/site/_src/_guides/tutorial-piece-of-art.md

 # Create a key pair

+Before starting, we need to create a user in BigchainDB.
 In BigchainDB, users are represented as a private and public key pair.
 In our case, a key pair for Alice will be created.
-Alice will be the owner of the car, and she will be the only one able to update the mileage of the car.
-Using her public key, anyone can also verify that Alice is the creator of the car.
+Alice will be the owner of the painting, and she will be the only one able to make changes to the digital representation of the painting.
+Using her public key, anyone can also verify that Alice is the owner of the painting.

 You can generate a key pair from a seed phrase using the BIP39 library, so you will just need to remember this particular seed phrase.
 The code below illustrates that.